allenai/allenact/docs/getting_started/structure.md

 ## `scripts` directory

 Includes framework-wide scripts to build the documentation, format code, run_tests and start an xserver.
-The latter can be used for OpenGL-based environments with super-user privileges in Linux with NVIDIA drivers and `xserver-xorg` installed.
+The latter can be used for OpenGL-based environments having super-user privileges in Linux, assuming NVIDIA drivers and `xserver-xorg` are installed.

 ## `tests` directory